-I have read a lot of misinformation about what you should and shouldn't do with cheese.
+I have read a lot of rubbish (often on supermarket packaging) about what you should and shouldn't do with cheese.

 Having spent a lifetime eating the stuff, as well as having the chance to visit several dairies, this instructable is based on what I have learned.